datasciencemasters/go/basic-programming.md

 #### **Learning Programming**

  * [Codecademy](http://www.codecademy.com/)
+ * [The Nature of Programming](http://natureofcode.com/book/introduction/) uses the art-and-science-world-esteemed `processing` language

 #### **Startups and Programming**
  * Startup Engineering [Stanford / Coursera](https://class.coursera.org/startup-001) _NB: This is a full-stack class; explains development from conception to deployment.
 Great granualar, stepwise course explaining how to built an application from scratch._